FINAL-B0SS/Twilio-Whos-That-Pokemon/README.md

 ### What is it?

-This is a sms game of who's that pokemon using Twilio's API
+This is a sms game of who's that pokemon using Twilio's sms API

 ### How do I use it?